cn4218/CFGProject/Progress Reports/Project_Work_Document.md

 ### Implementation process (achievements, challenges, decision to change something)
 Originally, we intended to use the Open Beauty Facts (OBF) DB indirectly by consuming their API, but as it was still very experimental, barely documented, and did not actually work for our purpose since it only offered the possibility to search for products barcodes, we changed our minds and resolved to use the OBF database differently.
 At the beginning, we even considered webscraping it, but it was not practical, and eventually we settled for downloading it as a CSV file.
-We then cleaned it up to obtain the `products_table` table, which was then used to create the `ingredients_table` table.
+We then cleaned it up to obtain `products_table`, which was then used to create `ingredients_table`.
 As some of us ran through codec errors preventing the these files from being normally imported into MySQL Workbench, it was done into DB Browser for SQLite instead.
 The resulting `Products` database was eventually exported as a SQL file, then imported back into MySQL Workbench and its syntax slightly modified to function on this RDBMS.

 ### Agile development (did team use any agile elements like iterative approach, refactoring, code reviews)
 We strove to follow the Software Development Life Cycle (SDLC) framework and to implement Agile methodology.
 In particular, we had our Scrum Master organise Daily Scrum and weekly Sprint Planning meetings on Zoom.
- Through our Daily Scrum meeting, we updated each other on what we had been worked on, the problems we encountered and on what we were intending to work next. or added to the GitHub, we will check our code works as intended and review it or clean up the code when necessary.
+ Through our Daily Scrum meeting, we updated each other on what we had been working, on the problems we encountered, and on what we were intending to work next.
+We also had longer meetings within our subgroups during which we mutually checked that our code worked as intended, reviewing or cleaning it up when necessary.
+We held long Sprint Review Meeting on Sundays, in which we reviewed the work we had done during the week, discussing what had been completed and what was left to complete during the next week.
+These meetings also gave us the opportunity ensure that our code was globally consistent.

-We also created "User Stories" to present features to implement in our product.
+We created "User Stories" to present features to implement in our product.
 We started by creating a very minimal core app with only a few functions, made sure that they worked, then incrementally improved our app.

-We managed our code with GitHub, and created a branch `X_branch` for each team member to push their modifications on the remote repository for others to see.
+We managed our code with GitHub, and created a branch `X_branch` for each team member X to push their modifications on the remote repository for others to see.
 Our team was split into task-based subgroups in which members reviewed each other's code.

 - Before we push our code to GitHub, we ensure our code is consistent within the sub-groups we’re working in.
-- We have longer meetings on Sundays in which we review the work we have done and discuss what we completed within the week and what there is left to complete or do for the week which is coming up.
-This is also a chance to come together and ensure our code is consistent with each other.
+-

 ### Implementation challenges
 One of the main challenges we had to overcome was actually the coordinated use of GitHub, which could sometimes prove confusing, which led to regular conflicts, failed pulls or pushes ,and even an unexpected "detached head state" at some point.
 This should improve with time as we get used to handle GitHub on a daily basis.